purplevan/Cyber-Portfolio-Guide/README.md

 # Cyber-Portfolio-Guide
-A spreadsheet that will help manage and guide your professional portfolio.
-Track certifications, memberships, courses, CTFs, books, and more.
-Also plan future learning goals to ensure success down the road.
+This spreadsheet template will help manage and guide your professional cyber portfolio.
+Track certifications, courses, CPEs, Memberships, CTFs, labs, books, and more.
+It also can be used to plan future learning goals to ensure success down the road to promote growth.